KyberNetwork/developer-portal/docs/integrations-smartcontractguide.md

 ```

 ### Define variables and events
 Next, we will define all variables and events that will be used in our new contract.
-We need a local variable to store the existing instance of the KyberNetworkProxy contract and an event to emit when a trade is performed.
+We need a local variable that points to the existing KyberNetworkProxy contract instance and an event to emit when a trade is performed.
 ```
 // Variables
 KyberNetworkProxy public kyberNetworkProxyContract;